Associated Recording Studios: Genres and business model

 As a major independent studio, Associated was available to anyone with a recording need.
 It was used by talent from the entire range of New York's music industry: opera, jazz, broadway, pop, blues, and even country.
 Beyond pure entertainment, the studio recorded political ads, advertising jingles, comedy albums – just about anything; including a rare field recording of a speech by Albert Einstein.

 With the ascendency of Rock and Roll in the 1950s and 1960s, Associated's staple business became making “demo” records for up and coming singers and bands, and for New York's large community of songwriters, publishers and producers seeking to strike it rich with a hit song.
 Much of the material covered by the artists of the 1950s and 1960s was written by the many great songwriters of the day.
 These songwriters acted independently of the major record labels, often working for one of the large number of publishing companies inhabiting the Brill Building and surrounding area.
 Taking the idea for a song, the writers/publishers/producers would come to Associated to cut a demo, often adapting and improvising along the way, which would then be used to try to entice a known artist to cover the song.
 In most instances, once an act's success was established it would sign with a record label and typically, would thereafter use the label's private studio.
 Accordingly, making recordings for established artists was only a small portion Associated's business.
 Nonetheless, many major “hits” where recorded there.
 Some by up and coming artists who went on to long, successful careers; others by “one hit wonders.”
 Associated was never involved in mass production of records or tapes.
 In most cases the end product of a recording session was a session tape and a record made using a lathe to cut a groove on a lacquer-covered aluminum disk.

+While working there as an engineer in 1966, songwriter Jerry Samuels conceived and recorded the novelty hit single, "They're Coming To Take Me Away", which was released by Warner Brothers Records with the artist listed as Napoleon XIV.